ajlamarc/tome-db/DESIGN.md

 ```javascript
 const appPreferencesStore = await store.create('app.preferences', {read: 'our', write: 'desk'});
 ```
-Finally, create a named bucket in the store with its own permissions.
+Finally, create a stash in the store with its own permissions.
 If not specified, permissions default to `{read: 'unset', write: 'unset'}` [uses global permissions].

-Since stores are namespaced by desk, they can duplicate names from another desks' stores.
+Since stores are namespaced by desk, stashes can duplicate names from another desks' stores.

 To load an existing store:
 ```javascript